Online Learning and Teaching (COLT)

 - LTEC 673: Planning for Technology and Resources (offered in Fall)

 - LTEC 632: Developing E-Learning Environments (offered in Spring – to be completed during the final semester)

 The Certificate program requires successful completion of a culminating, integrative experience by which students demonstrate their mastery of design and implementation.
 This may be achieved through an internship, project, or electronic portfolio in which a student demonstrates mastery of program objectives, most typically by designing, developing, and evaluating a distance learning environment.
 This project is completed in the final course, LTEC 632: Developing E-Learning Environments.
 Students are required to develop a formal presentation for an online international conference, the TCC Worldwide Online Conference, to present the results of the project in a public and professional context.

-$650 per credit for residents and $1545 per credit for non-residents.
+The tuition rates are generally around $650 per credit for residents and $1402 per credit for non-residents.
+In addition, student fees typically total $451.
 Students enrolled in an online program will only be assessed for resident tuition regardless of their residence in a different state or country.
-See the “Graduate General & Post-Baccalaureate Unclassified” heading on the Office of the Registrar’s website.
+Please see the “General & Post-Baccalaureate” heading on the Graduate Tuition Schedule for more accurate tuition rates.

 See the following sites for funding information:

 - Financial Support section of the Graduate Division website